aidanbdaly/top_trumps_app/README.md

 # top_trumps_app

+I think I have completed most of the tasks - I was unable to get it to run by itself though as I am not that familiar with the Flask library, however I am quite proud of it.

 I have hopefully made this as easy to use as possible and deployed it as a web app online using PythonAnywhere.
 It can be accessed via:

 aidanbdaly.pythonanywhere.com